sansanwawa/THALES_CTS_SAMPLE_IN_CPP_C/README.md

 # THALES_CTS_SAMPLE_IN_CPP_C

+## This is an example for doing token/detoken by using C/C++

-Tested on my MAC OS in Apple M1 - 14.1.1 (23B81) by using CLion IDE (https://www.jetbrains.com/clion/download)
+Tested on my MAC OS with Apple M1 - 14.1.1 (23B81) by using CLion IDE (https://www.jetbrains.com/clion/download)

-Before test, please make sure below library are installed.
+Before test, please make sure below libraries are installed.

 1. jsoncpp
 2. curl